-It is for two trophies – one 71cm high and the other, 45.7cm – that the world’s strongest teams will contest in Bangkok from 20 to 27 May 2018.
+It is for two trophies – one 71cm high and the other, 45.7cm – that the world’s strongest teams will contest in Bangkok, Thailand from 8 to 15 May 2022.

 The Thomas Cup, the older and the larger of the two, is the handsome prize awarded for the World Men’s Team Championships.
 Made by Atkin Bros of London, the silver-gilt trophy consists of a cup on a plinth, with the figure of a player atop the lid.
 Its name honours Sir George Thomas, legendary Founder-President of the International Badminton Federation (now BWF), who was keen that badminton should have its own version of the Davis Cup in tennis.